 - Always check the list of ingredients, even if the product is labeled as noncomedogenic.

-- Wash your face with lukewarm water and mild cleanser that is still powerful enough to eliminate* all impurities.
-For example, Rejuvoderm clarifying cleanser is formulated to address various issues of acne-prone skin and clears out all impurities from pores
+- Wash your face with lukewarm water and mild cleanser that is still powerful enough to eliminate all impurities.

 - Use cosmetics and other products that are labeled as oil-free (and still make sure ingredients list doesn’t contain oils)